ulixee/platform/cli/docs/Overview/Introduction.md

 });
 ```

 You can run this script as a regular node script and it will run the callback.
-However, this structure also allows us to load it into a server and run it on demand.
+However, this structure also allows us to load it into a Miner and run it on demand.

 ```bash
 npx @ulixee/databox-playground deploy